Swellies Surf Guide Part 2- The Flood

 Runs from: Through to after mid-flood.

 Good For: Practicing an awkward surf on a broken, angled wave.
+And climbs.

 Bad For: Clumsy and awkward much of the time.
 If you go in upstream, then rocks, blade, body and bonce are likely to become closely acquainted.